-3. Ordinary Resolutions 3, 4 and 5 - Re-election of Directors
+3. Ordinary Resolutions 3 and 4 - Re-election of Directors

-In determining the eligibility of the Directors to stand for re-election at the 22nd AGM, the NC having considered the requirements under Paragraph 2.20A of the MMLR of Bursa Securities, recommended for the re-election of Mr. Chong Koon Meng who is retiring pursuant to Clause 120 of the Constitution of the Company, and Mr. Lim Peng Tong and Mr. Sim Chiun Wee who are retiring pursuant to Clause 121 of the Constitution of the Company ("Retiring Directors").
+In determining the eligibility of the Directors to stand for re-election at the 23rd AGM, the Nomination Committee ("NC") having considered the requirements under Paragraph 2.20A of the MMLR of Bursa Securities, recommended for the re-election of Dato' Goh Soo Wee and Dato' Chong Mun Phing who are retiring pursuant to Clause 120 of the Constitution of the Company ("Retiring Directors").

-The Board, through the NC, being satisfied with the performance/contribution of the Retiring Directors and independence of Mr. Lim Peng Tong, the Independent Non-Executive Director.
-Therefore, the Board would like to recommend the same be tabled to the shareholders for approval at the 22nd AGM under Ordinary Resolutions 3, 4 and 5 respectively.
+The Board, through the NC, being satisfied with the performance/contribution of the Retiring Directors.
+Therefore, the Board would like to recommend the same be tabled to the shareholders for approval at the 23rd AGM under Ordinary Resolutions 3 and 4 respectively.